anayeri/Visual3DEC/README.md

 Once you run the program, you need to use the collapsible menus on the upper right to import the 3DEC model.
 To see how the program works, a [sample model](https://raw.githubusercontent.com/anayeri/Visual3DEC/main/example/model/m03_geometry.dat) has been provided for reference before trying new models.
 Once the model is loaded, you can then open the time-history data saved from 3DEC via FISH functions.
 When you play the results, you can actually pan, zoom and rotate.
 A screencast of the basic operations is available on [YouTube](https://youtu.be/L4JJ2jVPOj8).

-Since the thesis used incremental dynamic analysis to look a variety of ground motion, in two directions, and at various intensities, there are 86 time-history runs which [are available here](https://drive.google.com/open?id=0B9x30pwAHhpgekVERXhMMGlHQW8).
-You will need to unzip and load the .out file to see the animated time-history data.
+Since the thesis used incremental dynamic analysis to look a variety of ground motion, in two directions, and at various intensities, there are 86 time-history runs which [are available in this folder](https://drive.google.com/open?id=0B9x30pwAHhpgekVERXhMMGlHQW8).
+You will need to download and load the .out files individually to see the animated time-history data.

 **Important Notes**
 1. the program can only load poly prism elements (not bricks).
 But adding new elements shouldn't be too hard.